AlexPD93/AlexPD93/README.md

 # Hello!
 Welcome to my Github. 👋

-## :man_technologist: I am a Junior Software Developer at Brokit.
+## :man_technologist: I am looking for my next role as a Software Engineer.

 ## About me:
 - :man_beard: Pronouns: He/Him